ameuret/ssh-locate/README.md

 TODO
 ----
-As the YAGNI wisdom tells us not to phantasize requirements, here are some potentially useful things that are not implemented yet:
+As the YAGNI wisdom tells us not to fantasize requirements, here are some potentially useful things that are not implemented yet:

   - Be aware of the agent launched by Ubuntu
   - Have a more sensible output if no agent was found